Get ready for cozy season with up to 50% off Adidas fleeces and more | CNN Underscored

 Melange Fleece Jogger ($20, originally $40; adidas.com)

-Get these fashionable fleece joggers which can be worn during sports or while relaxing for half-off while supplies last.
+Get these fashionable fleece joggers that can be worn during sports or while relaxing for half off while supplies last.

 For more great Adidas deals, check out CNN Coupons.